stgnet/bin/README.md

 	cd /root
 	git clone http://github.com/stgnet/bin
+	chmod +x bin/*

 Then just run the scripts present in the directory as needed.
-It may also be necessary to chmod +x /root/bin/*.
-If you get an error that the script is not found, you didn't su - and/or /root/bin isn't in your $PATH - repeat the su - to fix.
+If you get an error that the script is not found, you didn't login as root and/or /root/bin isn't in your $PATH - repeat the `su -` to fix.

 Scripts
 -------